COSC3020/little-o-proof-DominicSmithee/README.md

 # Little-o

+I used wikipedia to determine the difference between big O and little o.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is